joravkumar/GCTranscriptionConnector-Google/README.md

 - **utils.py**
   Contains helper functions:
-  format_json: Pretty-prints JSON for logging.
+  - `format_json`: Pretty-prints JSON for logging.
-  parse_iso8601_duration: Parses ISO 8601 duration strings for rate limiting.
+  - `parse_iso8601_duration`: Parses ISO 8601 duration strings for rate limiting.

 - **requirements.txt**
   Lists all Python dependencies required for the project.

+---

 ## Transcription and Translation Processing

 - **Receiving Audio:**
   - Genesys Cloud streams audio frames (binary WebSocket messages) after the open transaction.
-  - Each frame is received in AudioHookServer.handle_audio_frame.
+  - Each frame is received in `AudioHookServer.handle_audio_frame`.

 - **Real-Time Processing:**
-  - Converts audio frames from PCMU (u-law) to PCM16 using audioop.
+  - Converts audio frames from PCMU (u-law) to PCM16 using `audioop`.
   - Supports multi-channel audio (e.g., stereo, with external and internal channels).

+- **Control Message Handling:**
+  - The server processes control messages such as **"paused"**, **"discarded"**, and **"resumed"**.
+  - These messages adjust an internal offset (tracked as processed audio samples) so that transcription offsets and durations accurately reflect only the audio that was received (excluding any gaps due to pauses or audio loss).

 - **Transcription:**
   - Uses Google Cloud Speech-to-Text API with streaming recognition.
-  - Feeds PCM16 audio to StreamingTranscription instances (one per channel).
+  - Feeds PCM16 audio to `StreamingTranscription` instances (one per channel).
   - Retrieves transcription results with word-level timing and confidence scores.
+  - Adjusts calculated offsets by subtracting the cumulative gap from control messages.

 - **Translation (Optional):**
-  - If customConfig.enableTranslation is set to true in the open message, the transcribed text is sent to Google Gemini for translation into the destination language.
+  - If `customConfig.enableTranslation` is set to true in the open message, the transcribed text is sent to Google Gemini for translation into the destination language.
   - If disabled or not specified, the original transcript is returned without translation, using the input language.
   - Structured output ensures that only the translated (or original) text is returned.
   - Translation failures are logged and skipped.